-Once upon a time, there was an idea to make a product that will revolutionise the market.
+Once upon a time, there was an idea to make a product that will revolutionize the market.
 The proud inventor found a software development company and asked them to create a product design.
 They accepted it.
 After days of hard work and a lot of client’s money, they still couldn’t develop the final product.
 Finally, the team decided that the project is impossible to make.
-In result, they wasted time and money to prepare an unsatisfactory design.
+As a result, they wasted time and money to prepare an unsatisfactory design.
 So what went wrong?
 What the team missed in the process?
 The answer is simple.
-It’s a Proof of Concept.
+It’s a Proof of Concept (PoC).

-Before we start building the PoC, we focus on all the obstacles that stand in the way to the final product.
-We check everything that concerns the project – technology itself, market demand, budget etc. All of this to choose the solutions that are the best suited to the target group’s needs.
+Before we start building the PoC, we focus on all the potential obstacles that stand in the way to the final product.
+We check everything that concerns the project – technology itself, market demand, budget, customer base, etc. All of this is to choose the solutions that are the best-suited to the potential users’ needs.
+This, in turn, has an impact on the product’s success.

-Because it’s a small project, we can devote more time to the analysis.
-We’re able to verify and change the assumptions of the product.
-In result, the project will be more refined and better fulfil its primary purpose.
+Because it’s a small project, we can devote more time to the analysis – we’re able to verify and change the product’s assumptions.
+As a result, the project will be more refined and better fulfil its primary purpose with the core functionality.

-The main goal of PoC is to demonstrate the functionality of the final product.
-To make sure it has a lower risk of failure.
-So you can be sure that you won’t spend your money away.
+The main goal of PoC is to demonstrate the functionality of the final product – to make sure it has a lower risk of failure.
+So you can be certain that you won’t spend your money away.
+Every investor wants to know that he supports a winner, but no serious investor will “finance”.
+A PoC provides proof of this concept’s financial viability.
+Hence, it’s a great way to attract potential investors.

 Get more insights into the software development process from our newsletter.
 Sign up now and treat yourself with some Gorrion’s dose of knowledge.

-We’re always looking forward to new collaborations.
-Each client is treated individually, and each project requires proper approach and analysis.
+During the Proof of Concept process, we’re always looking forward to new collaborations.
+Each client is treated individually, and each project requires a proper approach and analysis.
 From the first meeting to the workshop, we get to know the client, his idea and the business.

 As a part of the research, we advise building a Proof of Concept.
 With PoC, we aim to reduce business and financial risks as well as to estimate the cost of the project.
 Here’s how we do it: